65+ Employee Pulse Survey Questions by Category (2026)

 Act before the next pulse.
 Within two weeks of each pulse, do one visible thing based on the results.
 Tell employees what you did.
 Visible action is the single most important retention lever for pulse programs.

 Rotate questions.
 Never run the same full survey every month.
-Rotate the non-core items.
+Rotate the non-core items using the rotation model above.

 Share results.
 Aggregate scores and a short "what we are doing about it" note after every pulse.
 Hidden results kill the program.

 Protect sacred time.
-Do not run pulses the week of a major deadline or crisis.
+Do not run pulses the week of a major deadline, all-hands, or organizational crisis.
 Signal will be noise.

-See our closing the feedback loop guide for the action framework.
+See our closing the feedback loop guide for the full action framework.

 Common mistakes